 I did a recipe yesterday that my mother used to make, Snowball Cookies.
 They brought back a rush of memories.
-Another cookie that brings back memories are these Chocolate Crinkle Cookies.
+Another cookie that brings back memories is these Chocolate Crinkle Cookies.

 I loved making these as a kid and I called them lava cookies as they look so cool when they are baking.
 I used to sit on the floor and peer into the oven watching them transform from a ball shape into a cookie and crackling all the way.
 Very Cool!!